catherinepollard/futurenhs-platform/infrastructure/README.md

     ```bash
     az aks get-credentials --resource-group platform-dev-john --name dev-john
     ```

+1. To install [Linkerd](https://linkerd.io/) control plane, run the `install-linkerd.sh` script that can be found within `infrastructure/scripts` directory.

 1. To reduce infrastructure costs for the NHS, please destroy your environment when you no longer need it.